AleoNet/welcome/documentation/concepts/fundamentals/03A_transaction_fees.md

 <!-- markdown-link-check-disable -->
 ### Estimating Fees
 The fee determination logic is defined in [a file called cost.rs](https://github.com/ProvableHQ/snarkVM/blob/mainnet/synthesizer/process/src/cost.rs).
-If you want to quickly estimate fees using a website, [provable.tools](https://www.provable.tools/develop) has some limited support.
-Or you can also use [`Leo CLI`](https://docs.leo-lang.org/cli/cli_overview) to estimate the fees for your transaction.
+You can use [`Leo CLI`](https://docs.leo-lang.org/cli/cli_overview) to estimate the fees for your transaction.
 Example as below:
 <!-- markdown-link-check-enable -->

 First, generate a example program using `leo example`.